AdobeDocs/experience-manager-cloud-service.en/help/forms/use-forms-designer.md

 ---
-title: Use Forms Designer to create Document of Record (DoR) templates and form fragments
+title: Use Forms Designer to create DOR templates and form fragment
 description: Use [!DNL AEM Forms] designer to create Document of Record templates.
 exl-id: 88a95374-620c-45a9-ae94-2043b542fd62
 ---